 This graph is based on Food and Agriculture Organisation data.
 The blue line is increase in population across past two decades.
 The red line is average individual consumption of apparel fibre (dip is the GFC).
 Average consumption has nearly doubled – from 7kg to 13kg per person – in 20 years.
 Of course that is total apparel fibre – often at least 15% of fabric is left on the cutting room floor and becomes part of the waste associated with clothing.

 Slide 2 shows change in fibres (from same data)

 Green bars are natural fibres (mainly cotton).
 Yellow bars are synthetics (polyester, nylon, acryclic) derived from petroleum.
 In 2003, half synthetic and half natural.
 In 2013, two-thirds synthetic fibres.
 Research by ecologist Dr Mark Browne shows synthetics shed microplastic particles with every wash and that’s entering the food chain.
-Synthetics are slow to breakdown in landfill – I am looking for a scientific reference on that.
+Synthetics are slow to breakdown in landfill, and may never do so in that anaerobic environment.

 These two graphs are global averages.
 For more specifics, there is a Textile World graph.

 Slide 3 – Consumer demand for textiles by country – kg per person